adrianghub/sst-notky/README.md

 4. As usage scales devs need to manage scaling up server as well.
 And as a result manage scaling it down when we don’t have as much usage.

+There are a few reasons why serverless apps are favored over traditional server hosted apps:

+1. Low maintenance - not having any servers to manage
+2. Low cost - effectively only paying per request
+3. Easy to scale - thanks in part to DynamoDB which gives near infinite scale and Lambda that simply scales up to meet the demand

+The biggest benefit by far is that one only need to worry about the code and nothing else.
+And of course frontend is a simple static single page app that is almost guaranteed to always respond instantly thanks to CloudFront.

 Serverless computing (or serverless for short), is an execution model where the cloud provider (AWS, Azure, or Google Cloud) is responsible for executing a piece of code by dynamically allocating the resources.
 And only charging for the amount of resources used to run the code.